Skip to main content

 If we put together all the parts that we have build in this tutorial, we get the following code for the blog collection:

-import { buildCollection, buildProperty } from "@firecms/cloud";
+import { buildCollection, buildProperty } from "@firecms/core";

 import { BlogEntryPreview } from "./BlogEntryPreview";